Dark Energy Survey Year 3 results: $w$CDM cosmology from simulation-based inference with persistent homology on the sphere: Summary statistic: Persistent homology

 \section{Summary statistic: Persistent homology}

-Homology is a mathematical formalism that unambiguously captures and enumerates the independent holes of different dimensions that a manifold contains.
+Homology is a mathematical formalism that categorizes topological spaces by unambiguously and exactly detecting the independent holes of different dimensions they contain.
 A $D$-dimensional manifold may contain holes of $0$ up to $D$-dimensions.
 The $p$-dimensional holes of a manifold are associated with its $p$-th homology group, and the number of independent $p$-dimensional holes, captured by the rank of the Homology group, denoted as the Betti number $\beta_p$.
 For the spherical manifold $\mathbb{S}^2$, only the $0$- and $1$-dimensional homology groups are relevant.
 Three-dimensional datasets typically also consider $H_2$ (cavities).
 For $\mathbb{S}^2$, there exists only one such cavity—the interior of the sphere itself.

 However, our data is masked with regions in $\mathbb{S}^2$ where the data is missing or spurious.
 We therefore apply \textit{relative homology}, computing the topological features of the unmasked regions while treating mask boundaries as topological constraints.
 This relative homology framework analyzes the pair (unmasked region, mask boundary), properly accounting for how masking affects connectivity and hole structure.
 It is important to note that while the topology of the mask is a constant for a given mask, how its features affect the topology of the non-masked region is dictated by a particular realization of the field, and therefore the same mask may not have the same effect across different realizations of a model.
 Also, even though $H_2$ is not relevant in standard homology over $\mathbb{S}^2$, this is not the case in relative homology where such features can form.
 Still, for our current analysis, we focus exclusively on the $H_0$ and $H_1$ homology groups, as $H_2$ features are substantially less numerous and unlikely to provide significant constraining power.
 Future work could investigate whether including $H_2$ features yields additional cosmological information.
 Then, in this work we consider the following relative homology groups: \begin{itemize} \item \textbf{Connected components} ($H_0$): regions with filled values that are contiguous inside the mask.
 In other words, for any two points of a connected component, it is possible to define a continuous path between them.\\ \item \textbf{Holes} ($H_1$): empty regions encircled by connected structures in the convergence field, including voids created by masked areas. \end{itemize}